 So I’ve had to look around for another phone.
 I would have purchased another Defender Pro, but I’m now using the Ulefone Amor 3W.
+Which I used on my 1100 mile Dover to Cape Wrath walk.
 It does the same job but has a longer battery life and was quite a bit cheaper.
 I have reviewed this phone here.
 It was easy to load the Memory Map and all the saved routes.
 The Memory Map pack can be used on up to 5 devices.
 If you stop using one, you can port the licence to a new device without losing it.

 I don’t know where I would be now if I hadn’t had the Memory Map software and a waterproof GPS phone.
 I’ve spent over 40 years hiking in the UK and have had many navigational errors over the years, some more dangerous than others.
 My worst near-misses have been leaving ridges in cloud and thankfully I’ve been lucky, but it could have ended differently.
 I still can’t count and work out mileage accurately enough to be safe.
 It’s made life so much easier since I invested in the Memory Map software and a waterproof phone.